Zander-Labuschagne/swing-timestamp-picker/README.md

 # Swing Datetime Picker

-This datetime picker was forked from https://github.com/DJ-Raven/swing-datetime-picker and adapted with different requirements in mind.
-Mainly I needed it to allow the user to select seconds and milliseconds as well.
-This came at the cost of removing support for the

 This project is forked from the [DJ-Raven project](https://github.com/DJ-Raven/swing-datetime-picker) with the added ability to select seconds and milliseconds on the time picker subcomponent.
 This came at the cost of removing the 24h, am/pm and orientation selection.